sisques-labs/project-starter/apps/api/src/generic/users/README.md

 ## Integration with Other Modules

-### Tenant Members Module

-- Links users to tenants through tenant members
-- Validates user existence before adding members

 ### Auth Context

 - Uses user information for authentication
 - Validates user status for login
 - Uses user roles for authorization

-### Tenant Context

-- Users can belong to multiple tenants
-- Tenant members reference users

 ## License

-This module is part of the SaaS Boilerplate project.
+This module is part of the Project Starter project.